oddbird/oddsite/content/work/services.rst

 demonstrate your concept to investors.
 We won’t take you through the full process for planning and estimating a project, just enough to design hi-fi, interactive mockups as a proof-of-concept for your idea.
-Perfect for investor and B2B slide decks and for getting early buy-in from stakeholders and investors.
-That includes:
+Perfect for investor and B2B slide decks and for receiving early buy-in from stakeholders and
+investors:

 .. callmacro:: content.macros.j2#rst
   :tag: 'end'